 - Work with your thesis advisor and start early to investigate the subject

 - Take the thesis proposal class to finish the proposal in, e.g., fall of 5th year for BS/MS and fall of 2nd year for MS

 - Complete thesis credits after thesis proposal class

 - Finish with thesis document, a paper draft and thesis defense

 The Computer Engineering BS/MS students are expected to finish their thesis research by the end of their 6th year, at the latest.
 Students who anticipate a problem completing their thesis by end of spring of the 6th year may submit a letter-of-intent to illustrate the special circumstance that prevents them from finishing.
 Similarly, Computer Engineering MS students are expected to finish their thesis research by the end of their second year.
 For details, please visit the Computer Engineering Thesis Handbook.

 Students may further visit Undergraduate Bulletin and Graduate Bulletin for course listings.
-Additional semester conversion information is also available via the Computer Engineering Academic Program page and the RIT Semester Conversion page.
+For semester conversion information based on Freshman entry date, please see the following Computer Engineering Transitional Quarter/Semester Flowcharts below.
+Additional information is also available via the RIT Semester Conversion page.
 Electronic forms are available by visiting Computer Engineering Forms.

 Remember that we are here to help you.
 Please do not hesitate to come by the Computer Engineering office if have any questions that are not covered on this page.